Blog

 Knowledge Management in Data Democratization to Empower Organization-Wide Decision-Making

-Gartner reports that 32% of leaders believe they have made incorrect decisions because of a lack of insight awareness.
-Democratizing data across any business is critical to aid understanding of analytics across teams, informing faster decisions and better outcomes.
+Gartner reports that 32% of leaders believe they have made incorrect decisions due to missing foundational insights.
+Democratizing data across any business is critical to aid common understanding across teams, informing faster decisions and better outcomes.

 Leading knowledge management platform Strativo warns of the dangers of organizational memory loss.
 Gartner divulges that 47% of knowledge workers have trouble finding information that is relevant to their roles.
 Several studies show that organizational memory loss can affect job satisfaction, reduce efficiency and increase the cost of doing business.

-AI is already offering significant advances in data access and searchability but crucially maximizing the utility of costly insight generation.
-In the future, we are likely to see a more seamless way of working between AI & humans in knowledge management systems as well as more cross functional integration to enhance efficiency.
+AI is already offering significant advances in data access and searchability, but crucially, it also maximizes the utility of costly insight generation.
+In the future, we are likely to see a more seamless way of working between AI and humans in knowledge management systems, as well as more cross functional integration to enhance efficiency.

 The Role of AI in Combatting Fraud to Preserve Quality Data

-The rise of sophisticated fraud attacks and “bad actors” infiltrating panels make combatting fraud even more vital for tomorrow’s insights leader.
-AI-powered tools can detect and eliminate fraudulent responses at lightning speed, protecting business continuity and improving data quality.
+The rise of these attacks makes combatting fraud even more vital for tomorrow’s insights leaders.
+AI-powered tools can spot patterns humans would miss (duplicate identities, bots, speeders, click farms) and flag or remove suspicious responses at scale, protecting business continuity and improving data quality.

 “Fraud isn’t going away,” advises Caroline.
 “It’s about how we stay one step ahead of the fraudsters.
 We need to make it so challenging for bad actors to get into our surveys that they just don’t bother.”

-By combining cutting-edge AI with decades of expertise in panel management, leading research firms are guaranteeing truthful, reliable data to inform critical decisions – even as fraudsters become savvier and ever-more determined.
+By combining cutting-edge AI with decades of expertise in panel management, leading research firms are guaranteeing truthful, reliable data to inform critical decisions, even as fraudsters become savvier and more determined.

 Of course, getting to this level of AI sophistication requires a strong foundation of clean, consistent, and well-structured data.